 After we left Thousand Trails in Cottonwood, AZ, we headed to Prescott for a Trader Joe's and Costco run.

-During one of my many, many route planning sessions, I recently received an offer from one of our favorite hotels/casino in Vegas for free night (Comp) offers.
-Usually I just delete these since I am not going to fly down there, BUT this time we are heading right by there.
+During one of my many, many route planning sessions, I recently received an offer from one of our favorite hotels/casinos in Vegas for a free night (Comp).
+Usually, I just delete these since I am not going to fly down there, BUT this time we are heading right by there.
 So I booked 2 nights for us there for $10 total!
 Nice!
-I don't have many pictures from our stay but we enjoyed the pool, hot showers, and comfy beds for a couple nights AND we saw three of our great friends from Vancouver who were down for a soccer tournament.
+I don't have many pictures from our stay, but we enjoyed the pool, hot showers, and comfy beds for a couple of nights, AND we saw three of our great friends from Vancouver who were down for a soccer tournament.
 It was great to see them and catch up.

 Sadly, Lila went back to the hotel that night and didn't feel good at all. 😞 She was up most of the night tossing, turning and even threw up once.
 Her sickness followed her for one more night, then she shook it off and we moved onto Death Valley.